-Emissions due to the application of paints from those paint manufacturers that are not members of VTY (around 90%, in 2015 3%) are estimated based on data acquired from annual questionnaires sent out by Finnish Environment Institute SYKE.
+VTY members produce about 90% of paints in Finland.
+In the calculation of 2018 emissions 97% of emissions are based on estimates by VTY.
+Emissions from the application of paints of those paint manufacturers that are not members of VTY were in 2018 3% of total emissions.
+The calculation is based on data acquired from annual questionnaires sent out by Finnish Environment Institute SYKE (since the 2003 submission).
 Information on paint production and sales of the companies as well as the likely use of paints (decorative/industrial) are collected from the companies.
-The questionnaire was earlier based on a mailed questionnaire and from 2011 an Internet based electronic data collection system has been used, in addition.
+The questionnaire was earlier based on a mailed questionnaire and from 2011 an e-mail inquiry has been used, in addition.
 The response rate to the questionnaire varies from year to year.
-The collection of emission data for 2017 was carried out using the Internet based collection and by sending out questionnaires (excel-sheet) by e-mail to 5 companies, out of which 5 responded.
-Most of the responses were provided in the excel sheet only while few manufactures used internet based collection system.
+The collection of emission data for 2018 was carried out sending out questionnaires (excel-sheet) by e-mail to 5 companies, out of which 4 responded.
+All of the responses were provided in the excel sheet.
+In 2005 the questionnaires were sent by mail to 14 companies, out of which 12 responded.
+The number of companies has decreased over the years, in 2008 questionnaires were send to 10 companies while in 2011 only for 6 companies.